2010

 title = {Mining top-K patterns from binary datasets in presence of noise},

-author = {Lucchese C. and Orlando S. and Perego R.},
+author = {Lucchese C and Orlando S and Perego R},

-publisher = {SIAM Publications, Philadelphia, USA},
+publisher = {SIAM Publications},

 year = {2010}